 We know you took killer notes over your Wiley lectures … re-write those 😀

-If taking notes just wasn't in the cards this time around and you did the best you could do, then we suggested re-write the NINJA Notes.
+If taking notes just wasn't in the cards this time around, and you did the best you could do, then I suggest that you re-write the NINJA Notes.

 Step 5.
 All Comes Together

 All Comes Together in a Final Review.
 Watch NINJA CRAM and the Wiley CPA 11th Hour Final Review.
 Time: 1 Week

 If you're using your Wiley Test Bank in the Non-Stop MCQ phase, this is where you switch over to NINJA MCQ (if you've already switched, then keep using it here as well).